BitcoinBirr/BitcoinBirr/README.md

 I’m BitcoinBirr :ethiopia:

 Tinkering with bitcoin for Ethiopia and Africa.
 Currently learning about money, bitcoin and mining/ energy.
-Looking to collaborate on open source initiatives, particularly digital wallet education and opens-source financial services.
+Looking to collaborate on open source initiatives, particularly digital wallet education and open source financial services.

 > [BitcoinBirr/About](https://github.com/BitcoinBirr/About)